 A consumer proposal, on the other hand, has a risk of failing.
 It is a negotiation between you and your creditors.
 Because it is a negotiation it is possible that the two parties (you and the creditors) will not come to terms.
 This happens in very rare instances but it is still a possibility.

-Verdict: I think the risks, for what they are, are both equal.
+Opinion: I think the risks, for what they are, are both equal.
 Someone who wants to file a consumer proposal would be equally upset over having to file bankruptcy because they couldn’t come to terms with their creditors as a bankrupt individual who’s bankruptcy got extended because they made more money during the term of bankruptcy.
-I will say the risks are tied for both,

 Risk of non-payment